dbartholomae/stylus-material/README.md

   & ul
     sm-horizontal-list('—')
 ```

+Find examples of all components in the `examples` folder.

 ## Library size
 This library uses mostly mixins, therefore only what you actually use will increase your filesize.